Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Deferred Proofs

 \subsubsection{Optimal Linear Attention Weights}

-We first provide results on the form of the weights matrices after training a single-layer linear attention model on the loss in \Cref{eqn:lin_att_objective}.
+We first provide results on the form of the weights matrices after training a single-layer linear attention model on the objective \Cref{eqn:expected_lin_att_objective}.
 The following results are largely inspired by Theorem 1 in \cite{li2024fine}, but are slightly different since we consider a normalization factor of $1/n$ in our linear attention model.

-\begin{lemma}[Optimal Attention Weights~\cite{li2024fine}] Consider the independent data model in Equation~(\ref{eq:vanilla_setup}) where the task vector is drawn from $\mbf{w} \sim \mc{N}(\mbf{0}, \mbf{\Sigma}_s)$, and let $n \in \mbb{N}$ denote the in-context prompt length used at training.
-Then, the optimal linear attention weights obtained by minimizing the loss in Equation~(\ref{eqn:lin_att_objective}) are given by
+\begin{lemma}[Optimal Attention Weights~\cite{li2024fine}] Consider the independent data model in Equation~(\ref{eqn:vanilla_setup}) with $\mbf{w} \sim \mc{N}(\mbf{0}, \mbf{\Sigma}_s)$, and let $n \in \mbb{N}$ denote the in-context prompt length used at training.
+Then, the optimal linear attention weights obtained by minimizing the loss in Equation~(\ref{eqn:expected_lin_att_objective}) are given by

 where $\mbf{A} = \left( \frac{n+1}{n} \mbf{I}_d + \frac{M_s}{n} \mbf{\Sigma}_s^{-1} \right)^{-1}$ and $M_s = \operatorname{Tr}(\mbf{\Sigma}_s) + \sigma^2$, with empirical risk $\mathcal{L}_s^\star = M_s -\operatorname{Tr}\left(\mbf{\Sigma}_s \mbf{A}\right)$. \end{lemma} \begin{proof} The proof is the same as that of Theorem 1 in \cite{li2024fine} by absorbing the $1/n$ factor into $\mbf{W}_Q$. \end{proof}